GeorgiKaradakov/FallingSandSimulator/README.md

 ### How to Compile and Run

-In the repository you should find a run.sh script.
-If you cannot run it copy and paste the commands inside it in the cmd and it should be able to run.
+To compile and run it run this command in you cmd "g++ main.cpp -Iinclude -Llib -lmingw32 -lSDL2main -lSDL2 -o falling_sand && ./falling_sand"

 ### Dependencies